Behind the Sky: Stories That Transcend

 "The Starless Sea" speaks to all of us strange souls who want to see behind the curtain, glimpse the other side of the rain or go behind the sky.
 I could live in the world Morgenstern has created forever; it is far more lovely than our own, folklore dripping from its expansive combs like honey.
 This book is for dreamers, those always looking for doors and wishing they had the courage to walk through them.
 Though I did not find "The Night Circus" to be quite as compelling as others did, Morgenstern blew me away with "The Starless Sea."
 Take a closer look here!

 The Magicians by Lev Grossman

 This book was a lucky find before I had access to independent bookstores or fellow world-behind-the-world hunters like myself.
 A lot of reviews will tell you it's like Hogwarts in the real world, where people are complex and selfish.
 And that's absolutely true, but it doesn't do justice to the book or the series that follows it.
 Here, Grossman has created a cast of incredibly life-like (infuriatingly so) characters that make bad choices, have flawed logic and often disappoint the reader.
 And that's what is so incredibly lovely about it.
 Grossman gives us people who are more like ourselves that we'd like to admit, and they want the same thing we do: to pull back the curtain.
+PS - here's my hot take: the television series is trash, the books reign supreme.
 Take a closer look here!